 The General Arrangement Drawing specified the installation of a BX 155 ring gasket for both upper and lower MPFM flange connections.
 The ring gasket that was removed from the lower flange assembly was Type SBX 155.
 Both gaskets are compatible with BX preps.
 According to API Spec 17D 2nd edition (Section 7.6.1), type SBX gaskets are vented to prevent pressure lock when connections are made underwater.
 The SBX gasket was installed at the New Industries facility.
 The non-conformance was not identified as a contributor to the studs' failure.
 Some damage was observed on the bevel of the ring gasket; however, the ring gasket damage was not identified as a contributor to the studs' failure.
-The MPFM lower flange gasket did not show evidence of grease or lubrication, and this complies with the Vx Omni Katmai Interface Drawing.
+Some evidence of grease or lubrication, and this complies with the Vx Omni Katmai Interface Drawing.